Cities and Towns in Africa

 Port Louis is a lovely break from the otherwise easy beach life.
 It's noisy, crowded and run down, but it has an interesting vibe.
 There are dilapidated colonial buildings and palmy squares, but the only real sight is the UNESCO enlisted Aapravasi Ghat.
 The orderly central market is full of vegetables on ground level and textile on the first floor.
 For some excellent Chinese food head to the well-stocked China Town a few blocks down.

-Both a UNESCO World Heritage Site and a favourite hippie getaway, Chefchaouen is the best of both those worlds.
-Named the Blue City after its blue-rinsed buildings, this is a colourful twist that set Chefchaouen’s small medina apart from those of other old Moroccan cities frequented by tourist.
-It still offers the obligatory narrow, tortuous and winding lanes that are impossible not to become lost in.
+Chefchaouen is named the Blue City after its blue-rinsed buildings.
+It's a colourful twist that set Chefchaouen's small medina apart from the other old Moroccan cities frequented by tourists.
+However, it still offers the obligatory narrow, tortuous and winding lanes that are impossible not to become lost in.
 Just with a slight blue glow to it.
 The atmosphere here is also less chaotic, and there is less hassle than in other destinations favored by visitors.
-Tugged away in the Rif Mountains, Chefchaouen is also in the middle of a vast cannabis growing area.
-Something that could explain the relaxed atmosphere.
+Tugged away in the Rif Mountains, Chefchaouen is also in the middle of a vast cannabis growing area, something that could explain the relaxed atmosphere.
 It certainly explains why it is a famous hippie and backpacker hangout.
 This brings with it a few particular scams that should be mentioned here.
 Expensive, but poor quality hash is sold on the street and touts will offer invitations to cannabis farms, where they eventually will pressure any "guests" to buy their products and take a commission for showing them around.

 Boasting the most impressive sunset in Morocco, a windy beach, and a UNESCO-recognised harbour, Essaouira is well worth the two-hour drive from Marrakesh.
 Here is lively, but no hassle.
 The harbour is dominated by dozens of small, blue fishing boats, a market, and a citadel, which walls extends all around the medina (old city).
 Both the walls and the citadel offer unobstructed views of the sun setting over the Atlantic Ocean – as does most of the city's roof terraces.
 In fact, the old town is almost overflowing with romantic spots.
 The picture perfect beach extends for many kilometres south of the city.
 However, strong winds and dunes make it more suited for the wind- or kitesurfing and quad biking than for swimming and sunbathing.